 There are multiple ways to leverage your talk at a conference without going into sleazy salesperson territory.

-Don’t waste anyone’s time with your talk just trying to sell your product or service.
-Instead, try to teach them something truly valuable from your business or industry, and make them curious for more.
+Don’t waste anyone’s time with your talk just trying to sell your agency’s services.
+Instead, teach something truly valuable, to make them curious for more.

-Then, at the end of your talk, let them know how to find you (email, Twitter, LinkedIn) and wait for the new connections, inquiries and more to pour in.
+Then, at the end of your talk, let them know how to find you (email, Twitter, LinkedIn)—ideally with a special opt-in offer to solicit email signups—and wait for the new connections, inquiries and more to pour in.
+(No inquiries?
+You probably didn’t focus enough on solving the audience’s problems.)

 5. Block-in time afterwards for followups